Skip to main content

 Your Other Appliance Decision

-The other appliance decision you need to make is whether or not to buy a wall oven and cooktop or a range.
+The other appliance decision you must make is buying a wall oven and cooktop or a range.

 cooktop-and-wall-oven-or-a-range